chinamike65/hugo-tuolesi/content/book3/book3en.md

 Above the head of Nengren Vajradhara, visualize the lineage gurus of the practice and blessings group headed by Vajradhara, such as the great yogis such as Venerable Lahoula and Venerable Levwa.

-The right shoulder of Nengren Vajradhara is shining, and on the light, he visualizes Maitreya Bodhisattva, the surroundings of Maitreya Bodhisattva, and visualizes the lineage masters of the Guangxing School, such as Bodhisattva Wusang, Bodhisattva of Worldly Relatives, Bodhisattva of Liberation Army, etc.
+The right shoulder of Nengren Vajradhara is shining, and on the light, he visualizes Maitreya Bodhisattva, the surroundings of Maitreya Bodhisattva, and visualizes the lineage masters of the Guangxing School, such as Bodhisattva Asanga, Bodhisattva of Worldly Relatives, Bodhisattva of Liberation Army, etc.

 On the left shoulder of Nengren Vajra General Holder, there is light on the light to visualize Manjusri Bodhisattva, around Manjusri Bodhisattva, and visualize the lineage masters of the Deep View School, such as Nagarjuna, Moon Bodhisattva, Dazheng Li Rhododendron, and Venerable Atisha.
 Wait.